 Traffic at Innis continued to grow at a steady pace throughout the seventies and into the eighties.
 By the end of that decade, it had become quite clear that overcrowding had become a problem, exacerbated by the steady growth of its book and periodical collections.

 By the early nineties, when construction began on the DeGroote School of Business building, a major expansion and renovation of Innis was integrated into the plan, eventually more than doubling its floor space and seating capacity and most symbolically, changing its designation from “Room” to “Library”.

 Over the decades, microfilm and print have slowly been usurped by the proliferation of online databases which provide access to countless reports and articles in thousands of periodicals.
 Despite the changes in technology and access to information, the needs of McMaster’s business and commerce students remain very similar to those of the early seventies; to find reliable and relevant information, quickly and efficiently.

 Innis Library has proudly been taking care of business for 40 years and will continue to strive for new and innovative ways to serve its users.

 Source: Erasmi, Alessandro (November 4, 2014) "Taking Care of Business for 40 Years: A Brief History of Innis Library" McMaster Libraries.

-If you would like us to scan an article from a print journal or a chapter from a print book in McMaster libraries, simply use our scan and send service.
+If you would like the library to scan an article from a print journal or a chapter from a print book available in McMaster libraries, use our scan and send service.

 Eligible titles will have a button in the full Catalogue record.
-Select this button and fill in the resulting form to request a scan from the Library.
+Select this button and complete the resulting form to request a scan from the library.
 A link to the scanned PDF will be emailed to you within 24-48 hours during weekdays.